How to put your dog to sleep to cut nails

 • Keep the space free from clutter to avoid overwhelming sensations.

-See also How long can a dog live with squamous cell carcinoma
+See also How long does a dog take to heal from neutering

 By setting up a tranquil environment, you make the experience smoother for both of you.
 This method not only helps reduce stress but also creates a sense of safety and trust.
 When everything is in place, the process becomes much easier.